vilophone/ytdl/README.md

 ### Updating:
   - run rebuild.sh --> cd ~/ytdl ; ./rebuild.sh
   - NOTE: if you want to make it easier, copy the rebuild.sh file on your desktop (maybe I'll do that in the code)

+###### NOTE: you need to install youtube-dl and spotdl - this process is different for mac os vs linux